 Reconciliation is available Saturdays at 3:30 pm on those Saturdays on which Fr.
 Tim is scheduled to celebrate Mass (see our bulletin) and by appointment.
 Contact Fr.
 Tim for a private appointment.

 The Sacrament celebrated for the first time is at the age of reason and before receiving First Holy Communion.
 The Parish provides preparation sessions for parents and children to help children enter into the Sacramental life that was begun at Baptism.
 This is especially important to establish the habit of faith and life that God greatly desires to gift us with.
 The Sacrament of Reconciliation like all Sacraments are a “yes” to God’s divine life, but the grace and gift of Reconciliation is healing to be in communion with God and to say “no” to the sin that harms our friendship with God, others and ourselves.
-Parents with children at the age of reason are encouraged to contact Dave Braun, Director of Christian Formation for more information, schedules of the process and resources for preparation.
+Parents with children at the age of reason are encouraged to contact the parish office (262-628-1141) for more information, schedules of the process and resources for preparation.